CRH plc: United States

-In 2006, an antitrust lawsuit was filed in California against CRH subsidiary Oldcastle Precast and three AT&T affiliates.
-The defendants were alleged to have unreasonably restrained trade and conspired to monopolize telephone vaults for land-line connections.
+In 2006, in the case of Jensen Enterprises Inc. v.
+Oldcastle Precast, Inc., et al., an antitrust lawsuit was filed in California against CRH subsidiary Oldcastle Precast and three affiliates of AT&T. The defendants were alleged to have unreasonably restrained trade and conspired to monopolize telephone vaults for land-line connections.
 Plaintiffs challenged a contract requiring developers to purchase Oldcastle Precast product for properties served by AT&T infrastructure.
 They contended the arrangement led to Oldcastle Precast capturing northern California sales of precast electrical vaults, which were often placed concurrently with telephone structures.
 In 2010, an American Court of Appeal ruled that the plaintiff's counsel had failed to provide enough evidence to show that the defendants harmed competition in California and Nevada telephone vault markets.

 In October 2009, a cement and concrete price fixing class action lawsuit was filed in Florida against Oldcastle Materials and others.
 The claim alleged that the defendants eliminated competition in the market for cement and concrete by charging artificially high prices from at least the period 2000 to 2009.
 The claim further alleged that the conspiracy was facilitated through in-personal meetings, telephone conversations and other communications.
-In 2008 the defendants announced uniform price increases for concrete and cement, bringing their prices to the same level at the same time, the lawsuit claimed.
-Then in September a number of defendant companies cut the price of concrete in an effort to lure customers away from independently owned concrete firms.
+In 2008, the defendants announced uniform price increases for concrete and cement, bringing their prices to the same level at the same time, the lawsuit claimed.
+Then, in September, the defendants cut the price of concrete in an effort to lure customers away from independently owned concrete firms.
 The lawsuit stated that the practices alleged in the cement and concrete industry were clearly illegal.
 In 2012, the case was settled for undisclosed terms.

-April 2014, "ridiculously dangerous" was the description applied to an Oldcastle Materials construction zone in Cleveland, Ohio in a wrongful death lawsuit regarding the death of Randy Roginski on 27 July 2010.
-The family of the deceased was awarded $19 million in compensation and the CRH-related Shelly Company was levied $20 million in punitive damages.
+In April 2014, an Oldcastle Materials construction zone in Cleveland, Ohio was described as "ridiculously dangerous" in a lawsuit concerning the death of Randy Roginski on 27 July 2010.
+His family was awarded $19 million compensation and the CRH-related Shelly Company was fined $20 million in punitive damages.

+In 2017, CRH was accused of exercising significant market power in West Virginia through a series of acquisitions and anticompetitive actions that increased prices for state road paving contracts in the three markets in the state between 2010 and 2014.
+Under a settlement reached in October 2020, CRH subsidiaries West Virginia Paving, Kelly Paving and American Asphalt made a combined, upfront payment of $30.35 million to governments and West Virginia Paving agreed to provide the state an additional $71 million in credits that can be applied to already completed, yet unpaid, road projects and future work over the following seven years.